robertpkoenig/ochem/planning/rob.md

 - option to add lone pairs (8)
 - R group dummy element / atom (0.5)
 - look into make the hover detector logic simpler
-- add linting for tailwind using the new tailwind linter
+- see if I can split up the p5 stuff into a seperate package
+-

 Total time estimate: roughly a week